YOANGELICA/python_data_engineer_challenge/README.md

 > **Note:** This file is necessary, by not having it you won't be able to access the database unless you state the credentials directly (not recommended).
 If you choose to give it a different name or location, you must change the the access route in the code.
 >

-8. Lanzar Jupyter y elegir el kernel asociado con el entorno virtual creado recientemente.
+8. launch Jupyter and choose the kernel associated with the recently created virtual environment.

     ```python
     jupyter notebook